 The Service may not be used to communicate or distribute email or other forms of communications in violation of Section I in this Policy.
 As described below in Section III of this Policy, FiberCast uses reasonable network management tools and techniques to protect customers from receiving spam and from sending spam (often without their knowledge over an infected computer).

-FiberCast is not responsible for deleting or forwarding any email sent to the wrong email address(es) by your business or by someone else trying to send email to your business or its employees, contractors, or users.
+FiberCast is not responsible for deleting or forwarding any email sent to the wrong email address(es) by you or your business or by someone else trying to send email to you or your business or its employees, contractors, or users.
 FiberCast is also not responsible for forwarding email sent to any account that has been suspended or terminated.
 This email will be returned to the sender, ignored, deleted, or stored temporarily at FiberCast's sole discretion.
 In the event that a Service account is terminated for any reason, all e-mail associated with that account (and any secondary accounts) that is hosted by or at the direction of FiberCast will be permanently deleted as well.

 In the event that FiberCast believes in its sole discretion that any subscriber name, account name, or email address (collectively, an "identifier") on the Service may be used for, or is being used for, any misleading, fraudulent, or other improper or illegal purpose, FiberCast (i) reserves the right to block access to and prevent the use of any of these identifiers and (ii) may at any time require any customer to change his or her identifier.
 In addition, FiberCast may at any time reserve any identifiers on the Service for FiberCast's own purposes.
 In the event that a Service account is terminated for any reason, all email associated with that account (and any secondary accounts) will be permanently deleted as well.